 • Flux 2 Klein (4B and 9B) — small, fast models for consumer hardware

 What Flux does best: Photorealism.
 Skin texture, fabric detail, anatomical accuracy, product photography.
 If you need an image that could be mistaken for a photograph, Flux is the first choice.
+The LoRA ecosystem is deep — thousands of fine-tuned adapters for specific styles, characters, and aesthetics on Civitai and Hugging Face.

 Pricing: Credit-based through the BFL API.
 Roughly $0.10 per image for Flux 2 Pro.
 Klein starts at $0.014.
 Also available through hosted platforms like Replicate, Fal.ai, and Flora Fauna.